aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

    {{% alert title="Note" color="primary" %}}
    The management cluster is now ready to deploy workload clusters.
-   However, if you just want to use it for testing or demos, you can deploy pod workloads directly on the management cluster without deploying a separate workload cluster.
+   However, if you just want to use it as a combined management/workload cluster, you can deploy pod workloads directly on the management cluster without deploying a separate workload cluster.
    {{% /alert %}}

+### Create separate workload clusters

+Follow these steps if you want to use your initial cluster to create and manage separate workload clusters.

 1. Generate a workload cluster config:
    ```bash